The Purpose of a Data Dictionary: Why It Should Be Your Top Priority

 If you are looking to build or evaluate a modern data dictionary, take Atlan for a spin.
 Atlan is more than a standard data dictionary.
 It’s a third-generation modern data catalog built on the framework of embedded collaboration, borrowing principles from GitHub, Figma, Slack, Notion, Superhuman, and other modern tools that are commonplace today.

-Data dictionary: Related reads
+Purpose of a data dictionary: Related reads #

 - Data Dictionary — Examples, Templates, Best Practices, How To Create One, and Available Tools